keygenqt/MyLibrary-server/README.md

 # 25 days
 mylibrary reminder -d=25
 ```
-Create reminder notification for 15 day and 25 day if user not open application
+Create reminder notification for 15 day and 25 day if user not open application.
+Application specific.